 YedikuleSeven Towers dungeons

 This seven towered fortress was built in the time of Sultan Fatih Mehmet to protect the treasury.
 During Murat III's reign, the treasury protected at Yedikule was relocated to the Topkapi Palace and Yedikule began to be used as a dungeon.
 The place of imprisonment of many foreign ambassadors and Ottoman statesman, as well as a place of execution for some, the fortress was last used as a prison in 1831.
 It then became a dwelling for the lions of Topkapi Palace, and later gunpowder manufacturing place.
-Today the fortress is a museum and also used to host open air concerts in its inner courtyard during the summer months, but nowadays it's closed to public and waiting for the restoration works.
+Today, the fortress is recently restored and re-opened to public, and also used to host open air concerts in its inner courtyard during the summer months.

 Galata KulesiGalata Tower